-What if I have itchy, watery, allergy eyes?
+What if I have itchy, watery, allergic eyes?

-We have a few tips for keeping your eyes comfortable during allergy season - even without skipping out on your fav accessory!
+We have a few tips for keeping your eyes comfortable during allergy season - without skipping out on your fave accessory!

 Keep your artificial tears handy and use them regularly.
-This can not only keep your eyes moist and more comfortable, but also wash away allergens from your eyes as well as your colored contact lenses.
-When allergens abound, it is important to get even more serious about your colored contact cleaning routine.
-Clean more often and use a preservative-free solution, which is better for not only your contacts, but your eyes as well.
+This will not only keep your eyes moist and more comfortable, but will also wash away allergens from your eyes and your colored contact lenses.
+When allergens are abound, it is important to get even more serious about your color contacts cleaning routine.
+Clean more often and use a preservative-free solution, which is better not only for your contacts, but for your eyes as well.
 Avoid rubbing your eyes.
 Excessive rubbing will only make it worse.
-Instead, get a nice cool washcloth or other compress and gently treat your eyes to a little TLC.
-It can help keep swelling and itching in check.
+Instead, get a nice cool washcloth or a compress and gently treat your eyes to a little TLC.
+It can help keep swelling and itching at bay.
 Or, simply switch to a disposable daily colored contact lens.
 This can be a great alternative and save you time cleaning your contacts.
-If you could use a little extra time and a bit lower maintenance routine, daily lenses may be your answer.
+If you could use a little extra time or a lower maintenance routine, daily lenses may be your answer.

 What are colored contact lenses made of?

 We offer lenses built from a variety of materials.
 One popular option is silicone hydrogel.
 Silicone is a soft material and these gel lenses offer a higher oxygen permeability, meaning they feel more natural and comfortable.
 They maintain this oxygen permeability and moisture longer than traditional lenses.
 It’s actually the same material used to bandage the eye as part of many treatments.
-This does not mean you don’t have to care for them just as you would any other lens.
-It just goes to show that we truly offer the newest and best contact lenses that technology has to offer.
-And when an even more amazing product is created to help you see clearly and showcase your style, we will offer it - of course after it passes many health and safety tests and is approved by the top medical equipment testing agencies.
+This does not mean you don’t have to care for them the same way you would for any other lens though!
+It just goes to show that we truly provide the newest and best contact lenses that technology has to offer.
+And when an even more amazing product is created to help you see clearly and showcase your style, we will offer it - of course, after it passes many health and safety tests and is approved by the top medical equipment testing agencies.

 Can I cry with my contacts in?